haxsaw/actuator-docs/source/manual/advanced/wisdom-for-models.rst

 components in other models.
 However, context expressions provide us a way to find all the models in a group via the ``nexus``.
 Every model has a nexus, but when a set of models are provided to an orchestrator, they are merged and serve as a bridge from one model to another.
-Thus, the nexus is a conduit for accessing other models during orchestration, and only serves as an active bridge during this time.
+Thus, the nexus is a conduit for accessing other models during orchestration, and serves as an active bridge during this time.

-The ```ctxt.nexus`` expression is a short cut for the nexus beloning to the component's model.
+The ``ctxt.nexus`` expression is a short cut for the nexus belonging to the component's model.
 There are a few standard attributes on the nexus that allow you to reach other models in the model group:

 -  **ctxt.nexus.inf** is the infra model in the group